 Developing independence- Because space is limited and routines are shared, kids in full time family RVing environments often become more independent.
 They learn to manage belongings, help with cleanup, and adapt to changing schedules.

 Learning flexibility- Perhaps the biggest life skill kids gain is flexibility.
-Whether plans change due to weather, work schedules, or campground life, children in RVing with kids environments quickly learn how to adapt.
+If plans change due to weather, work schedules, or campground life, children in RVing with kids environments quickly learn how to adapt.

 Space Feels Smaller Than You Expect